moko256/twitlatte/README.md

 TwitterViewer256
 ====

-This application is the simple Twitter's client for Android\.
+This application is the simple Twitter client for Android\.

 ## Description